FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 So here's what we'll do:

-* Add the `jsonwebtoken` package to our gateway and microservices
+* Add the `jsonwebtoken` package to our gateway and microservices.
-* Utilize FusionAuth's HMAC default signing key to create [signed JWTs](/learn/expert-advice/tokens/building-a-secure-jwt/) for the gateway to pass to the microservices
+* Utilize FusionAuth's HMAC default signing key to create [signed JWTs](/learn/expert-advice/tokens/building-a-secure-jwt/) for the gateway to pass to the microservices.
+* Add roles to this JWT if the user is present.
-* Decode that JWT in each of the microservices, using the same signing key, to verifying the request
+* Decode that JWT in each of the microservices, using the same signing key, to verifying the request.

-* For role-based access checks, the gateway will forward the user's signed `access_token` from FusionAuth as an Authorization Bearer token, allowing microservices to verify and determine the caller's roles
+This JWT will take the place of the API key used to ensure only the gateway accesses these services.
+Because it is a JWT, it can contain additional information for the microservices.

 ## JWT Authorization